OutSystems/docs-product/src/integration-with-systems/mobile-plugins/health-fitness/intro.md

 #### Additional information about background jobs in Android

 When using the **SetBackgroundJob** client action, the **IMMEDIATE** option for the **JobFrequency** field of the **Variable** input parameter only applies to the following variables: steps, heart rate, calories burned, blood pressure, basal metabolic rate, walking speed, and distance.
-For the other variables (weight, height, sleep, blood glucose, and body fat percentage), the **IMMEDIATE** option will run every minute, as it is the minimum recommended frequency for alarms on Android.
+For the other variables (weight, height, sleep, blood glucose, body fat percentage and oxygen saturation), the **IMMEDIATE** option will run every minute, as it is the minimum recommended frequency for alarms on Android.

 Background jobs run using foreground services, which results in a temporary notification being shown to the user.
 In most cases, as the background job processing is fast, the temporary notification won't be presented to the user.
 Nevertheless, you can define the **title** and **description** of this notification, in case it is shown.
 By default, we already set a title and description, but you can define your own values as follows: